Definition of Budgeting

 XYZ company has allocated a budget of $100 million for its operations departments.
 Now at the end of the year, the company wants to measure the actual spending versus the planned budget which was earlier allocated for the department.
 The actual spend of the department for the year is $80 million in 2017.
 The company hence next year has allocated a budget of $90 million dollars.

 Japan technology company JHS technologies and services limited is preparing its budgeting as per the income-based budgeting method under which the company forecasts its income and based on the margin which is predetermined in the business under this method of budgeting the expenses are based on the income received or earned by the department.
-Income-based budgeting method is popular in those companies which are on cost-cutting methods and is looking to breakeven in order to make the company profitable in the future
+The income-based budgeting method is popular in those companies which are on cost-cutting methods and is looking to breakeven in order to make the company profitable in the future

-A company wants to undertake the project of acquiring two business one is in BPO outsourcing and another one is in the consulting process.
+A company wants to undertake the project of acquiring two businesses one is in BPO outsourcing and another one is in the consulting process.
 The company in order to determine which project to acquire determines the cash inflow and the cash outflow which is from the business is analyzed and determined in order to decide which project will be appropriate for the best interest of the business

 Conclusion – Budgeting Examples